 The VE hypothetical questions are how the ALJ lays out the vocational impact that alleged restrictions would have.
 It is the role of the Judge to determine whether those restrictions are “reasonably related” to the medical evidence.
 So just because the ALJ asks the VE whether there would be jobs for a person that would be expected to be chronically absence from work due to his medical condition over 5 days a month – resulting in VE “no jobs” testimony- it does not mean that the ALJ believes the claimant’s condition would reasonably result in such chronic absenteeism.

 Hiring an experienced, local social security disability lawyer assures you will understand most of what occurs in your hearing, and what role the VE plays.
-Perhaps most importantly, such a wise decision on your attorney assures you will know your interests are being protected: even if you don’t quite understand everything that goes on.
+Perhaps more importantly, hiring an experienced local social security disability attorney assures you will know your interests are being protected: even if you don’t quite understand everything that goes on in the ALJ hearing.